I’ve always loved music. Sometimes I even make my own.

 My mom is a harpist and opera singer.
 She was a big Andreas Wollenweider fan when I was young.
-It wasn’t uncommon to come downstairs on a sunny Sunday morning to find the kitchen bathed in sunlight with electric harp and synth music blasting from “the 45” while my parents used the ‘ol Sunbeam mixmaster with juicer attachment and made waffles.
+It wasn’t uncommon to come downstairs on a sunny Sunday morning in the 80’s to a kitchen bathed in sunlight with electric harp and synth music blasting from the stereo while my parents made waffles and juiced oranges with with a special attachment for their Sunbeam “mixmaster”.

 They were also known to do yoga in the living room while listening to the hauntingly light, airy, and expansive music of Paul Horn.